canonical/ubuntu-pro-client/docs/source/explanations/motd_messages.md

     `update-notifier` message:

     ```
-    * Introducing Extended Security Maintenance for Applications.
+    * Introducing Expanded Security Maintenance for Applications.
       Receive updates to over 30,000 software packages with your
       Ubuntu Advantage subscription.
 Free for personal use